TogExe/waterProject/README.md

 ./wildwaterlauncher.sh
 ```

-As you can see, you have two commands in this program, histo and leaks.
+As you can see, you have two commands in this program, "histo" and "leaks".
-The first will allow you to create two histograms of the factory in function of which parameter you choose.
+The first one will allow you to create two histograms of the factory in function of which parameter you choose.
 The command works like this :

 ```